pjotrek-b/Knowledge/common/markdown/storage/g_storage_2h.md

   1. objects can be file-data or metadata-only.
   2. +keywords / tags
-  3. +name = value pairs (as much as your hardware can handle)
+  3. +key = value pairs (as much as your hardware can handle)
   4. +relationships between objects (as many as your hardware can handle)
   5. relationships are themselves just regular "objects"

-This is currently just an idea...
+This is still ongoing R&D.
 </aside>

 <!--
 =========================================